Emergency Shower & Eye Wash

 Consider the nature of the job site, the profile of your workers and contractors, and the type of work you are undertaking.

-The Emergency Shower and Eye Wash Guide eBook focuses on emergency eyewash and shower equipment, and has been written to help you select and install an emergency wash station that will best serve the unique hazards present at your own worksite.
+The Emergency Shower and Eye Wash Guide eBook focuses on emergency eyewash and shower equipment and has been written to help you select and install an emergency wash station that will best serve the unique hazards present at your worksite.

 It is important to remember that eyewash stations and emergency showers are first aid treatment facilities and NOT hazard control measures.

 Links on this Emergency Shower Location page are sponsored affiliate links.
-The owner makes commission if you buy after clicking these links.
+The owner makes a commission if you buy after clicking these links.
 The owner is not a bona-fide user of this product.
 However, he has thoroughly researched it and provided a personal opinion only.
-This disclosure is in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”
+This disclosure is per the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”

 Workplace Hazards are dangerous conditions